yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

   - [intermittent](https://dictionary.cambridge.org/us/dictionary/english/intermittent)
     - _adj_ /ˌɪn·tərˈmɪt·ənt/ not happening regularly or continuously; stopping and starting repeatedly or with long periods in between
     - _eg_ It rained intermittently all day.
+- result
+  - ramification: noun [ C usually pl ] the possible result of a decision or action
+    - _Have you considered all the ramifications of changing careers at this stage of your life?_
 - rule
   - precept: /ˈpriː.sept/ a rule for action or behaviour, especially obtained from moral thought
     - _Theodore Roosevelt was teaching by precept and example that men owed something at all times, whether in peace or in war, for the privilege of citizenship and that the burden rested equally on rich and poor._